kstenerud/streamux/README.md

 * QA = `quick init allowed`
 * - = don't care

-Note: Both peers must also reach an agremeent on the protocol version, regardless of initialization method.

-It is strongly enncouraged that parties agree outside of the protocol which peers shall be "client-y" and which shall be "server-y" when using quick connect, because if they do not agree about their roles, they cannot negotiate a session.
+There must be agreement outside of the protocol about which peer shall be "client-y" and which shall be "server-y" before using quick connect.
+If the peers do not have a-priori agreement about their respective roles, they won't successfully negotiate a quick init session.